 Address: Japan, 〒401-0304 Yamanashi, Minamitsuru District, Fujikawaguchiko, Kawaguchi, 2255

 Gotemba Premium Outlets

-If you are totally into fashion and really want to go on a shopping spree, Kawaguchiko isn’t the place to be.
-BUT… you can join a tour from Tokyo to Fuji with a stop at the popular Gotemba Premium Outlets (御殿場プレミアム・アウトレット).
+If you are totally into fashion and really want to go on a shopping spree, Kawaguchiko isn’t necessarily the place to be.
+BUT you can hit up the popular Gotemba Premium Outlets (御殿場プレミアム・アウトレット).